nunofachada/micompm/docs/userguide.md

 compared, while the third parameter is the _n_-dimensional vector specifying the `groups` to which the observations in `data` belong to.
-The last parameter, `summary`, is optional and defines the number of PCs to show the _p_-values for in the case for the univariate tests.
+The last parameter, `summary`, is optional and defines the number of PCs to show the _p_-values for in the case of univariate tests.
 It can be set to 0 in order to completely suppress the comparison summary.
 Besides printing this summary, [cmpoutput] returns the following information: